 - Some PA/PTA boards communicate with their membership via listservs.
 They often request that the administration or teachers send an email to parents on behalf of the PA/PTA asking that they sign up for a PA/PTA listserv.
 An example of language in this notice might be: To find out what’s happening with the PA/PTA, sign up to join the PA/PTA Listserv by going to groups.google.com/group/xxxxx and select the link to “apply for group membership” on the right sidebar.
 (You do not need a gmail account to join.)

 - Other PA/PTA boards have volunteer “PA/PTA liaisons” in each class.
 In these cases, the PA/PTA board sends emails to the PA/PTA liaisons who then forward the emails to their class email list.
 The class email list is compiled by the teacher or class parent at the beginning of the year, with parents given the option of being included.

 PA/PTAs also use social media to share news about events and provide updates.
-For examples, see NEST+m PTA’s Facebook page, PS 121Q PTA’s Facebook page and PS 8K PTA’s Twitter page.
+For examples, see NEST+m PTA’s Facebook page and PS 121Q PTA’s Facebook page.
 Establishing social media guidelines or policies can help ensure that your school community is in agreement about the most useful and appropriate way for your PA/PTA to use social media.
 See the sample Facebook guidelines document below.

 Some PA/PTA boards use surveys to learn about their families' interests and needs, and to help set goals for the year.
 The Sample Needs Assessment Survey below can be adapted to suit your school's needs and PA/PTA's capacity.